LearningSys/nips17/cfp.md

 * Interactive machine learning systems
 * Benchmarking systems (for machine learning algorithms)

-Through invited talks, oral and poster presentations by the participants, this workshop will showcase the latest advances in machine learning systems and address challenges at the intersection of Machine Learning and System Design.
+Through invited talks as well as oral and poster presentations by the participants, this workshop will showcase the latest advances in machine learning systems and address challenges at the intersection of machine learning and system design.
 ## Submission Instructions
 We welcome submissions of up to 6 pages (not including references).
 * All submissions must be in PDF format and should follow the NIPS 2017 format: https://nips.cc/Conferences/2017/PaperInformation/StyleFiles